AI-Application-and-Integration-Lab/UP-NAS/README.md

-# [CVPRW 24] UP-NAS: Unified Proxy for Neural Architecture Search
+# [CVPRW-NAS 2024] UP-NAS: Unified Proxy for Neural Architecture Search

 Our code will be released soon.